Djhranicky/ConcertTracker-SE-Project/docs/Sprint2.md

   - Should fail if user does not exist
   - Should fail if user enters wrong password
   - Should pass if user enters correct user name and password

+### API Documentation

+The API currently consists of five endpoints mostly focused on authentication functionality.

+The `"/"` endpoint (home route) is a basic endpoint that currently only returns a status code 200 and a hello world message.
+This may be adapted for later use to serve information to the landing page if necessary, and mostly exists to verify the API can serve responses.

+`"/register"`

+`"/login"`

+`"/validate"`

+`"/swagger"`